When did the OOTC program start? How did the OOTC program start?

 What services and supports are provided to guests of the OOTC program?

 Every OOTC site provides guests with a hot, nutritious meal (open to the community to attend), a mat to sleep on; breakfast in the morning for overnight guests, and TTC tokens.
-Select sites offer donated clothing rooms, laundry facilities, and legal clinics.
-Dixon Hall provides support to sites including Client Intervention Workers, training and de-escalation support, and general logistical supports.
+Select sites offer donated clothing rooms, laundry facilities, and showers.
+Dixon Hall provides support to sites including Client Intervention and Housing Workers, training and de-escalation support, and general logistical supports.

 What is Dixon Hall’s role in the OOTC program?

-Dixon Hall provides support services to 16 OOTC sites across the city, which includes: management and logistical supports, safety, data coordination and analysis, and supplies Client Intervention Workers to connect with guests in hopes of seeking additional resources and finding supportive housing.
+Dixon Hall provides support services to 16 OOTC sites across the city, which includes: management and logistical supports, safety, data coordination and analysis, and supplies Client Intervention and Housing Workers to connect with guests in hopes of seeking additional resources and finding supportive housing.

 How can I support the OOTC program?